 To prevent infection and to keep the pacemaker insertion site sterile:

-- For men: The left or right side of your chest will be shaved
+- The left or right side of your chest will be shaved

 - A special soap will be used to cleanse the area